magicalpanda/MagicalRecord/README.md

 # Installation

-- In your XCode Project, add all the .h and .m files into your project.
+- In your XCode Project, add all the .h and .m files from the Source folder into your project.
 - Add the proper import states for the .h files either to your specific files using Core Data, or in your pre-compiled header file
 - Start writing code! ...
 There is no step 3!